niek-sidn/hsm_workshop/README.md

 Windows Installer for OpenSC: [OpenSC](https://github.com/OpenSC/OpenSC)\
 Mac: ???

+You can also use a Docker container to do the workshop.
+It contains all the tools needed during the workshop: docker run -ti marknl/hsmworkshop /bin/bash

 -------------------
 ## Prior knowledge
 There is no time to explain things beyond HSM\'s, so you should: